 Nutsford Vale has been earmarked for development into a large secondary school for 1200 pupils.
 This will waste the last 6 years of work by our group and supporting charities who have invested heavily to create this wildlife haven and community asset – and nearly £3/4 million of taxpayer funds spent to re-purpose the dangerous brownfield eyesore into a beautiful country park.

-The Friends group meet regularly to update and discuss the campaign against the planning application and will be having events shortly to protest.
-If you can support us in any way please get in touch!
+The Friends group meet regularly to update and discuss our campaign against the development and would welcome any support you could give us.
+If you think you can support us in any way please get in touch!

 Cant help in person?
 Please engage with us on social media to keep informed of the latest changes.
-Our petition to prevent the proposed development is still active, with hundreds of names on the list.
+Nutsford Vale Country Park is a highly valued community asset and our recent petition to prevent the proposed development collected over 1,000 signatures.
 We thank everyone for your continued support to preserve this important space.